pallets/click/docs/options.rst

 The default implementation for all types is to split on whitespace.
 The exceptions to this rule are the :class:`File` and :class:`Path` types which both split according to the operating system's path splitting rules.
-On UNIX systems like Linux and OS X, the splitting happens for those on every colon (``:``), and for Windows, on every semicolon (``;``).
+On Unix systems like Linux and OS X, the splitting happens for those on every colon (``:``), and for Windows, on every semicolon (``;``).

 Example usage: